- About NephU

 Dr. Hain is a Ph.D. trained, board certified adult and gerontological nurse practitioner who has practice experience within nephrology nursing, memory disorder clinic and hospice care.
 Dr. Hain’s scholarly endeavors have focused on improving health outcomes of older adults with chronic kidney disease and those with cognitive impairment, and she has authored numerous peer reviewed publications on these topics.
 Her current research interests are strategies to improve self-management in an ethnically diverse population with CKD Stage 4 and 5 and Supportive (Palliative) care of older adults with CKD stage 4-5 and ESRD.
 Dr. Hain’s teaching has focused on care of individuals with chronic disease such as diabetes, chronic kidney disease, pulmonary disease, and cognitive impairment.

-Tazin Aijaz, PharmD, BCPS, is a Medical Science Liaison at Otsuka Pharmaceutical Development and Commercialization.
-She earned her PharmD from the University of Cincinnati in Cincinnati, Ohio.
-Dr. Aijaz then completed her clinical residency training at the Atlanta Veterans Affairs Medical Center.
-Prior to joining Otsuka, Dr. Aijaz held various positions within the pharmaceutical industry.
-Dr. Aijaz is board certified in pharmacotherapy.
+Tazin Aijaz, PharmD, BCPS, is a Nephrology Clinical & Scientific Director at Otsuka Pharmaceutical Development and Commercialization.
+She earned her Doctor of Pharmacy from the University of Cincinnati in Cincinnati, Ohio and then completed her clinical residency training at the Atlanta VA Medical Center with a focus in internal medicine and psychiatry.
+Prior to joining Otsuka, Dr Aijaz held various positions within the pharmaceutical industry in several therapeutic areas including immunology, movement disorders, and epilepsy.

 - Resource Center